 With that being said, the food we eat can alter the pH of our urine.
 The kidneys eliminate any excess acid in the urine.
 But this is actually the way the body ensures that the blood stays within the necessary pH range.
 The fact is that urine pH is a very poor indicator of the body’s pH and your health since many factors other than diet influence it.

 The claim that acid-forming foods lead to osteoporosis doesn’t have substantial evidence to support it.
-Clinical trials show no relationship between acid-forming diets and calcium in the body.
+Scientific reviews show an inconclusive relationship between acid-forming diets and calcium in the body.
 Studies even show that a protein-rich diet—which is considered acidic—is beneficial for bone health.

-While no substantial evidence supports the claims of the alkaline diet, there are possible benefits of this diet unrelated to pH.
+While not enough substantial evidence supports the claims of the alkaline diet, there are possible alkaline diet benefits unrelated to pH.
 The alkaline diet focuses on plant-based foods.
 It’s naturally low in sodium and high in vitamins and minerals.
-Numerous studies show the benefits of fruit and vegetable intake aiding in weight loss and decreasing disease risk due to their nutrients, fiber, and antioxidants.
+Numerous studies show the benefits of fruit and vegetable intake aiding in healthy weight management and decreasing disease risk due to their nutrients, fiber, and antioxidants.

 At its core, the alkaline diet is centered on fruits and vegetables, which are key components of a healthy, well-balanced diet.
 Rather than focusing on a list of restricted foods and worrying about the pH of your body, focus on eating more plant-based foods and make vegetables the majority of your plate.
 For easy reference, make 50-75% of your plate leafy greens and veggies, 25% protein, and 25% complex carbohydrates.
 Add a healthy fat like avocado, coconut oil, or hemp seeds for better absorption of nutrients and healthy hair, skin, and nails.
 This simple formula makes it easy to ensure you’re getting a balanced meal full of nutrients.